symfony/symfony-docs/components/console/helpers/questionhelper.rst

 You can set the max number of times to ask with the :method:`Symfony\\Component\\Console\\Question\\Question::setMaxAttempts` method.
 If you reach this max number it will use the default value.
-Using ``null`` means the amount of attempts is infinite.
+Using ``null`` means the number of attempts is infinite.
 The user will be asked as long as they provide an invalid answer and will only be able to proceed if their input is valid.

 Validating a Hidden Response